iQuHACK/2025-Alice-and-Bob/Azal's Personal Notes.md

 2. We have sines and cosines for operators, so it seems a good idea to use taylor and approximate it to $n$.
 In that case, we could make a graph of the accuracy of taylor as a function of $n$ for our current state.

+Single photon loss is modeled by the annihilation operator De-phasing is modeled by the number operator.